Sonia-96/MyStudyNotes/Network & Security/Network.md

 slow transmission rate to make sure the receiver buffer will never be overflowed

-if rwnd=0, the sender wil stop sending data.
-Or the sender can send 1-byte segment to see if the receiver can handle this, so the sender can know the rwnd of the receiver.
+If rwnd=0, the sender wil stop sending data.
+Or the sender can send one-byte segment to see if the receiver can handle this, so the sender can know the rwnd of the receiver.

 > It's likely that the receiver application will eventually read from the buffer, making space for new segments, but it won't send any TCP messages informing the sender!
 >
 > To combat this, if the rwnd is 0, the sender sends 1 byte messages when it has data to send.
 Hopefully it will quickly get an ACK with a larger rwnd and can send larger segments right away.
-If the receiver takes its time, some of these 1-byte segments might get dropped and need to be resent after a timeout.
+If the receiver takes its time, some of these one-byte segments might get dropped and need to be resent after a timeout.

 <img src="./assets/fca79139f0656a8ccb9d25e361f69f9c3d85a492.png" alt="img" style="zoom:40%;" />

 ### Congestion Control - network protection

 Flow control prevents one host from overwhelming the other, but it ignores the network.
 If the network is congested, packets will be delayed or dropped.
 If hosts just send the data as fast as they can, they will overwhelm the network.
-Therefore, we need to control the transmission rate based on the network condition, which is called "congestion control".
+Therefore, we need to control the transmission rate based on the network condition, which is called "**congestion control**".

 General principles for congestion control: